-It past EOP projects it has been observed that development has been performed staring from a computer, Operating system abnd COTS definition available at the beginning.
-Generally there is no provvision for maintenance of the environmenty and no upgrade of the OS, of the COTS and of other libraries and framework (e.g. openSF) is planned.
+In past EOP projects it has been observed that development has been performed starting from a specific frozen baseline of the operating system and COTS definition as available at the time of the ITT, with no plan nor provision for evolution/maintenance of the environment and no upgrade of the OS, of the COTS and of other libraries and framework (e.g. openSF).

-Since the the E2ES development last years this has resulted in major obsolescence, delays, functional limitation as the platform, COTS or library initially used was deprecated, found buggy or not maintaned any more.
+In previous years E2ES developments, this has resulted in major obsolescence, delays, functional limitation as the platform, COTS or library initially used was deprecated, found buggy or not maintained any more.

-It is recommended to include in the initial SoW a preventive maintenance activity that, once a year, perform upon request from the Agency the update of the OS, COTS, libraries/Frameworks that require no or little interface changes.
+It is recommended to include in the initial SoW a preventive maintenance mandatory task that, once a year, covers the execution, upon request from the Agency, of update of the OS, COTS, libraries/Frameworkss.